akria18/akria18/README.md

 ## 🎤 Speaking & Community

 I regularly speak at conferences and meetups about SRE, Chaos Engineering, and Platform Engineering.
-Check out my [conferences-talks](https://github.com/akria18/conferences-talks) repository for slides and resources.

 <div align="center">